Shepparton: Sport

-Association Football is also popular in Shepparton with four senior clubs entering teams into competitions run by the North Eastern Soccer League; Shepparton (formerly Lemnos), Shepparton South and Shepparton United Teams are entered in men's, women's, boys' and girls' divisions.Shepparton is also home to the Goulburn Valley Suns Football Club.
+Soccer is also popular in Shepparton with four senior clubs entering teams into competitions run by the Bendigo amature soccer league; Shepparton (formerly Lemnos), Shepparton South and Shepparton United Teams are entered in men's, women's, boys' and girls' divisions.
+Shepparton is also home to the Goulburn Valley Suns Football Club.
 The soccer club was established in 2013, and currently competes in the National Premier Leagues.

 Basketball is another popular sport in Shepparton.
 The Shepparton Lady Gators represent the Shepparton and Mooroopna region in women's basketball playing in the Big V division two competition.
-The men's team has gone into an extended recess after being one of the most successful country-based basketball teams in Australia, winning the CVIBL title in 1994 and the 2000, 2001 and 2003 Big V Championship ABA titles under the tutelage of Russell Parker.
+The men's team has gone into an extended recess after being one of the most successful country-based basketball teams in Australia, winning the CVIBL title in 1994 and the 2000, 2001 and 2003 Big V Championship ABA titles.
 In 2011, the men's team returned to the court in the Country basketball league.

 Shepparton has a rugby union club known as the Bulls who compete in the Rugby Victoria Premiership.

 Cycling is popular in Shepparton due to the flat terrain and extensive network of routes.
 The Goulburn Valley Hospice runs the annual Shepparton Fruit Loop Ride for cyclists.
 There is a velodrome facility located in the city's north and a world class BMX track as well as an extensive range of bike paths throughout the city and surrounding areas.